giorgionicoletti/giorgionicoletti.github.io/_pages/about.md

   - /about.html
 ---

-My name is Giorgio Nicoletti and I am currently a PhD student in Physics at the University of Padova, Italy.
+My name is Giorgio Nicoletti and I am currently a Ph.D. student in Physics at the University of Padova, Italy.
 I obtained both my BSc and my MSc in Physics at the University of Padova, and I spent a semester as an Erasmus student at the International Master in the Physics of Complex System in Paris, at Paris-Sud, Sorbonne Université and Paris-Diderot.

  I am working in the [Laboratory of Interdisciplinary Physics](https://liphlab.com/){:target="_blank"}<!--_--> under the supervision of Amos Maritan and Samir Suweis.
 My current main research interest is the physics of phase transitions and critical systems and its relation to interdisciplinary settings.